fly-language/fly-language.github.io/docs/overview.md

 ### Semicolon?

 Even if FLY is based on Java, __no semicolon__ are needed at the end of each statement.
-Each statement just need a new-line character to be isolated by the others.
+Each statement just needs a new-line character to be isolated by the others.

 ## FLY Environments